anoma/juvix-docs/docs/blog/posts/strictly-positive-data-types.md

   - implementation-notes
 ---

-# Strictly Positive Data Types
+# Stay Positive with Your Data Types

 In this blog post, we will investigate the notion of strictly positive inductive data types, which is a condition that Juvix mandates for a data type to be considered well-typed.
-We'll begin with a syntactic overview and subsequently examine examples to get more familiar.

 An **inductive type** is considered *strictly positive* if it either: